EconomyLens.com

 Raising rates to cool the economy, however, could bring the Fed into tension with its other mandate: managing unemployment.
 The United States unexpectedly lost 92,000 jobs in February, government data showed, while the unemployment rate rose to 4.4 percent.
 Analysts say a relatively steady unemployment rate has been masking churn beneath the surface.
 Labor demand has been dropping, but unemployment has not spiked because that has been accompanied by a drop in supply due to Trump’s immigration crackdown.
 Daco said labor demand gauges were showing signs of concern, including a weak hiring rate “at a decade low,” slowing wage growth, and business leaders talking about labor replacement due to AI.

-Swonk noted that spiking uncertainty due to the war in Iran and its knock-on effects would further curb labor demand.
+Swonk noted that spiking uncertainty due to war in Iran and its knock-on effects would further curb labor demand.
 “Uncertainty acts as its own tax on the economy, and one of the first lines of defense that firms do is they freeze hiring,” she said.
-Recent data ahead of the Fed meeting is not encouraging, with US GDP growth revised sharply lower in the final months of 2025.
+And recent data ahead of the Fed meeting is not encouraging, with US GDP growth revised sharply lower in the final months of 2025.

 Some Fed policymakers, however, have been cautious in describing the possible inflationary shocks of the war.
 Fed Governor Christopher Waller expressed sympathy on Bloomberg TV last week for consumers facing spiking gasoline prices.
 “But for us thinking about policy going forward, this is unlikely to cause sustained inflation,” he said.
 Swonk warned, however, that any economic slowdown from the war could be tough to recover from in the immediate term.
 “I think people are discounting the risk of the lingering effects,” she said, noting that supply disruptions affect more than oil prices.